moschiel/esp_mesh_iot/README.md

 1. **`/`**
    - **Method:** GET
    - **Handler:** `root_get_handler`
-   - **Description:** Returns the main page of the web server, usually the initial configuration page where the user can configure the WiFi router and mesh network credentials.
+   - **Description:** Returns the main page of the web server, it is the initial configuration page where the user can configure the WiFi router and mesh network credentials.

 2. **`/get_configs`**
    - **Method:** GET